 What an exciting time!
 The first step is to read through the information about the Suzuki philosophy and the Hammond Suzuki Studio program.
 After that, click on the contact tab to send an email or call the studio at (343) 540-8536.
 Once we have made initial contact, we will arrange a time for an initial interview and lesson observation.
 Because of the studio term fee structure, new students can be accepted at any point in the year, however, once the lesson year has started, acceptance may be limited by availability of lesson times.
 Lesson times after 5pm are always in high demand.
 Please consider coming earlier in the afternoon if your family schedule permits.

 Coming to the studio to observe a lesson is a fantastic opportunity for you to get an idea of what the violin lesson experience is really like.
 I will make every effort to have you observe a lesson with a student that is a similar age and level to your child (although this is not always possible).
 Observation time may only be a portion of a lesson as this is meant to be a positive and inspiring experience for you and your child.
+Presently, lesson observation is limited to adhere to studio covid safety policy.
+Please ask what options are available at this time.

 Yes!
 The Suzuki philosophy is predicated on the concepts of musical environment and community.
 Private lessons are focussed solely on the individual student.
 This is an opportunity to learn new skills.
 Group Class is an opportunity to connect with other violinists in a social and musical way.
 It is also a free forum for each student to explore music, the violin and all their skills in a more relaxed frame work.